Patient education: Cushing's syndrome (Beyond the Basics)

 The symptoms of Cushing's syndrome result from an excess of cortisol.
 Most patients develop at least a few of these symptoms, and the symptoms typically worsen over time.
 However, each person's symptoms depend upon several factors, including:

 Weight gain — Progressive weight gain is the most common symptom of Cushing's syndrome.
 This weight gain usually affects the face, neck, trunk, and abdomen more than the limbs, which may be thin.
-People with Cushing's syndrome often develop a rounded face (picture 1) and collections of fat on the upper back and at the base of the neck.
+People with Cushing's syndrome often develop a rounded face (figure 2) and collections of fat on the upper back and at the base of the neck.

-Symptoms of androgen excess — Women with Cushing's syndrome may have signs of male hormone (androgen) excess, such as hirsutism (growth of coarse body hair in a male pattern), oily skin, and acne.
-(See "Patient information: Hirsutism (excess hair growth in women) (Beyond the Basics)" and "Patient information: Acne (Beyond the Basics)".)
+Women: Excess body hair and acne — Women with Cushing's syndrome may have signs of male hormone (androgen) excess, such as hirsutism (growth of coarse body hair in a male pattern), oily skin, and acne.
+(See "Patient education: Hirsutism (excess hair growth in women) (Beyond the Basics)" and "Patient education: Acne (Beyond the Basics)".)

 Muscle loss and weakness — Prolonged Cushing's syndrome causes the muscles of the upper arms and legs/hips to become weaker.
 Some individuals notice that it becomes more difficult to get out of a chair or climb stairs because of the upper leg weakness.

 Bone loss — Cushing's syndrome can lead to thinning of the bones (osteoporosis), which can eventually result in fractures of the ribs, long bones, and spinal vertebrae.
-(See "Patient information: Bone density testing (Beyond the Basics)" and "Patient information: Osteoporosis prevention and treatment (Beyond the Basics)".)
+(See "Patient education: Bone density testing (Beyond the Basics)" and "Patient education: Osteoporosis prevention and treatment (Beyond the Basics)".)

-Glucose intolerance — Excess cortisol can cause an elevation of blood glucose levels.
+Prediabetes — Excess cortisol can cause an elevation of blood glucose levels.
 People with Cushing's syndrome may develop glucose intolerance, a prediabetic condition that can progress to diabetes mellitus, or diabetes itself.
-(See "Patient information: Diabetes mellitus type 2: Overview (Beyond the Basics)".)
+(See "Patient education: Diabetes mellitus type 2: Overview (Beyond the Basics)".)

 High blood pressure and cardiovascular disease — Excess cortisol raises blood pressure and puts stress on the heart and vascular system.

 Psychologic symptoms — Over half of all patients with Cushing's syndrome have psychologic symptoms that range from loss of emotional control, irritability, and depression to panic attacks and paranoia.
 Insomnia is also common.
-(See "Patient information: Depression in adults (Beyond the Basics)" and "Patient information: Insomnia (Beyond the Basics)".)
+(See "Patient education: Depression in adults (Beyond the Basics)" and "Patient education: Insomnia (Beyond the Basics)".)

 Infections — Cortisol suppresses the immune system, and people with Cushing's syndrome may develop infections more frequently.